Nikon D5100 vs Sony A6300

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5100 does not offer wifi capability.
+In contrast, the D5100 does not provide wifi capability.

 Both the D5100 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The D5100 was replaced by the Nikon D5200, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5100 Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Is the Nikon D5100 better than the Sony A6300 or vice versa?
 The listing below highlights the relative strengths of the two models.